Marien-kaefer/General_Fiji_macros/README.md

   - The file names are prefaced with MAX- as it is implemented in Fiji

 The macro requests the user to specify an input and an output folder.
 The files are filtered for a specific file format (default: .czi).
 All the files in the input folder with the specified suffix will be processed.

+## Convert stack to individual z slices
+* Stack_To_Slices.ijm

+required:
+* open z-stack, can be multidimensional

+Output:
+* one tif file per z slice
+  - The file names are suffixed with "_Z{sliceNumber}

+The macro requests the user to specify an output folder.